hudsonventura/aspnet-request-response-interceptor/README.md

 # RequestResponseInterceptor
-Nuget middleware for ASP.NET Core package to intercept request before send do controller and response before send to cliente.
-This is util to automatically log requests and responses.
+Nuget middleware for ASP.NET Core package to intercept request before send do controller and response before send to client.
+This is useful to automatically log requests and responses, for example.
 An implementations was made and it can log method, url, endpoint, header, query, body, status code, both the request and the response.

 <div align="center">